 Acclaimed as a Sangeet Visharad from Bhatkhande University via Bharatiya Vidya Bhavan (Mumbai), Deepal Chodhari has been pursuing the santoor since her school years from her guruji, Shri Dineshkumar Sampat (immediate disciple of Pandit Kartik Kumar).
 With the blessings of her guruji, she pursues the santoor with style evolved out of gayaki (vocal), gatkari (instrumental technique) and layakari (rhythmic improvisation).

 Her raga renderings on the santoor have a consistent clarity of tone & vigor.
 These styles of music compositions have been passed on from her guruji through Maihar gharana.
 Her solid foundation in Hindustani classical music also brings soulful emotions on the santoor with traditional(raagdari) patterns and compositions.

 Gifted as a vocalist and an instrumentalist, she underwent vocal training during her Sangeet Visharad from Smt.
 Shashikala Kaikini at Bhartiya Vidya Bhavan.

 Deepal has been honored by State level awards and has been felicitated from several renowned cultural organizations in India and New Jersey.
 She has attained the New Jersey Folk Art Apprenticeship Award under the guidance of Smt.
 Mitali Bhawmik and has also performed on National Television in India with her Guruji Shri Dinesh Kumar Sampat.
 She recently directed an instrumental ensemble with close to 30 instrumentalists, both western and Indian, to create a fusion of an Indian composition.

-Deepal has performed successfully at various cultural organizations in India & USA including Marathi Vishwa (USA), Princeton University (USA), Raag Rang (USA), Chhandayan (USA), Ragas Live Festival, Brooklyn Raga Massive, Chinmaya Mission, Kalol (USA), IIT Pavai (Mumbai), Bharitya Vidya Bhuvan (Mumbai), St. Xaviers College (Mumbai), University of Mumbai, Sophia College (Mumbai) and many more.
+Deepal has performed successfully at various cultural organizations in India & USA.
+Some of which are Marathi Vishwa (USA), Princeton University (USA), Raag Rang (USA), Chhandayan (USA), Ragas Live Festival (NYC Radio), Brooklyn Raga Massive (USA), Chinmaya Mission (USA), Kalol (USA), IIT Pavai (Mumbai), Bharatiya Vidya Bhuvan (Mumbai), St. Xavier’s College (Mumbai), University of Mumbai, Sophia College (Mumbai) and many more.